Franciscoyepez/Napkin/README.md

 # Napkin
-A simple note-taking web service used to create and manage notes.
+A simple note-taking application used to create and manage notes.